icon-project/t-bears/Docker/README.md

-# Dockerfile for T-Bears Service
+# Dockerfile for T-Bears Container

 This document describes how to build a T-Bears Docker image and run the image as a Docker container.